dpayne/cli-visualizer/README.md

     }

 ## Pulse Audio Setup

+WARNING: pulseaudio support is very very experimental.
+It is very possible that it will be completely broken on various systems and could cause weird/bad behaviour.

 The pulse audio setup is very similar to alsa.
+Please read the Alsa Setup section for a more of an explanation. `safe_fifo` must in a location alsa can find it.
+If you are building from source it us under `cli-visualizer/bin/safe_fifo`.

     pcm.mypulse {
       type pulse